 I often tend to play games in the same room that my partner likes to watch TV, so talking to other games while playing is not always an option.

 This is where the Xbox One Expansion port excels for me as you can plug in a keyboard.
-So I can play my favorite online games while still silently communicating, albeit a little slower, with my online team mates.
+So I can play my favourite online games while still silently communicating, albeit a little slower, with my online teammates.

 I use one on both the PS4 And the Xbox one controller and I have found them invaluable

 If you’re interested, check the one I use on my controller here.